Kampfgeschwader 54: Battle of Britain and The Blitz

 Three days later I./KG 54 bombed the Abingdon aerodrome, II.
 Gruppe attacked shipping off the Isle of Wight and Southampton.
 First group lost one Ju 88 and II./KG 54 lost two in combat with 17 and 234 Squadron.
 II./KG 54 bombed Portland, Weymouth and RAF Warmwell on 25 August.
-Both groups attack an aluminum factory at Banbury while II./KG 54 bombed airfields at Exeter and a troop training camp at Farnham.
+Both groups attacked an aluminum factory at Banbury while II./KG 54 bombed airfields at Exeter and a troop training camp at Farnham.

 On 5/6 September 1940 I./KG 54 made single-aircraft attacks on Southampton, Brighton and Shoreham.
 II./KG 54 also bombed Southampton.
 On 6 September the battle over Fighter Commands airfields receded, and attrition had taken a toll of KG 54.
 First group had only 18 operational bombers from 30.
-II Gruppe had only 14 operational Ju 88s from 24.
+II.
+Gruppe had only 14 operational Ju 88s from 24.
 KG 54 then commenced the night Blitz against British cities.
 Both groups took part in the London Blitz on the night 7/8, 8/9 and 11/12 September.
 KG 54 did not take part in the 15 September battle.
 On the night of 15/16 September it bombed the factory at Banbury again.
 From 17 to 30 September KG 54 too part in nightly attacks on London.
 KG 54 was consistently bombed the British capital until May 1941, including the 20 April attack on Adolf Hitler's birthday in which 712 aircraft, the largest deployment of the month, began an enormous bombardment.
 It surpassed the 685 aircraft used on the 16/17 April attack, in which KG 54 was also present.
 It attacked the Rolls-Royce plant at Crewe on 7 October but mainly supported the attacks on major industrial cities: the Plymouth Blitz, Southampton Blitz, Cardiff Blitz, Manchester Blitz, Liverpool Blitz, Coventry Blitz, Birmingham Blitz, Sheffield Blitz, Portsmouth Blitz, Glasgow Blitz, Manchester Blitz, Bristol Blitz, Hull Blitz and Belfast Blitz.
 On 29/30 May 1941, KG 54 flew a last nuisance raid against Portland, which ended the wing's participation in operations over Britain for nearly two years.

 KG 54 also struck at towns alongside major industrial centres: Daventry, Rugby, White Waltham (possibly to attack White Waltham Airfield), Newton Abbot, Cropredy, Peterborough, Aylesbury, Selsey Bill, Leicester, Northampton, Oxford, Bournemouth, Brighton, Eastbourne, Aldershot, Birkenhead, Avonmouth, Greenock, Minehead, Newcastle upon Tyne, Yeovil, Warrington, Honington, Andover, Blackpool, Reading, Nottingham, Warmwell, Dartmouth, Holyhead, Shoreham, Dover, Torquay, Exmouth, Mullion, Falmouth, Andover, Bicester, Harwell, Boscombe Down and Swansea.